Play Michigan!

 We’re thrilled with the overwhelming positive feedback on our new universally accessible playground project!
 Every area of the park is accessible to children of all abilities, and we’ve worked hard to ensure the waterfront can be safely enjoyed by all.

 The address is 500 N Grand Avenue, Lansing, MI 48933.
-This is the southwest corner of Saginaw Street and Grand Avenue.
+This is the southeast corner of Saginaw Street and Grand Avenue.

 The Community Foundation is developing the downtown Lansing riverfront because it is an underutilized asset in our community that should be accessible and safely enjoyed by everyone.
 The location provides an opportunity for children of all abilities to experience water features that they may not otherwise have.
 We were inspired by the Detroit Riverfront Conservancy, who is developing its riverfront and including an all-access playground for children next to the water.